Can lay up to 7500 eggs

 - The sound of its loud call can travel up to three miles

 - They have a lifespan going up to 20 years

 - They live in a habitat with marshes and sand dunes

-- This amphibian displays the same colors of a common toad but with a yellow stripe down its back
+- This amphibian display the same colors as a common toad but with a yellow stripe down its back

 The natterjack toad’s scientific name is Epidalea calamita.
 The word Epidalea is the genus of this toad while the meaning of the word calamita is magnetic.
 This refers to the belief that the moon and its magnetic pull draws, European toads (like magnets) to shallow ponds during mating season.

 The nickname of this amphibian is the running toad because of the way it moves.
 This nickname doesn’t have a literal meaning behind it.
 Though this amphibian doesn’t actually run, it moves so swiftly that it looks like it’s running!
 It’s a member of the Bufonidae family and is in the Amphibia class.